Design Composition: Top 10 Elements of Graphic Design

 - Know what you are focusing on: Have you seen a photographer adjusting the focus of the lens?
 Why is it needed?
 You get what you focus on.
 In designing, good composition enhances and sharpens the subject; leading viewers’ eyes naturally to keep staring at it.
 When choosing the subject as your focal point, make it clear what you want to convey.
 Your design tells a unique story that is backed with emotions.
 You may have a good story idea, but without focus, you’ll fall apart.
 So be sure of what you consider as a subject.

-- Use leading lines for directing: Once attracted to the certain part of the design, where do you see next?
+- Use leading lines for directing: Once attracted to a certain part of the design, where do you see it next?
 You see where your eyes navigate.
 Similarly, after grabbing the attention of your viewers, use specific shapes and symbols to control the viewpoint of the subject.
 Bold lines guide the eyes to focus on the subject better.
 Leading lines are not prominent.
 You can subtly use them using your design elements.

 - Create a visual hierarchy: Where you want to lead your viewers depends on your visual hierarchy.
 The way you arrange the elements explains your order of importance.
 You might take one aspect more significant than the other.
 To understand this better, have you seen how newspapers have bold fonts for the headline?
 Strong typography, draws attention and indicates the nature of the content.